Access our free probate or estate planning checklist. Instantly access now.

 How much are the executor fees in Ontario?

-The logic behind the 5% benchmark is as follows:
+The logic behind the 5% executor fee is as follows:

-While Ontario courts allow executor compensation to total up to 5% of the estate's value - percentage fees are not actually set in stone.
+While Ontario courts allow executor compensation to total up to 5% of the estate's value, this percentage is a general guideline rather than a fixed rate.

-Outlined in Section 6(1) of the Trustee Act states that a trustee is entitled to a such fair and reasonable allowance for the care, pains, trouble and time expended in administering the estate.
+According to Section 6(1) of the Trustee Act, a trustee is entitled to "such fair and reasonable allowance for the care, pains, trouble, and time expended in administering the estate" as may be allowed by a judge of the Superior Court of Justice.

-Although there is a practice of awarding estate trustee compensation based on a percentage of:
+Although there is a practice of awarding estate trustees compensation based on a percentage of:

 • Capital Receipts (money received from selling property)